Handling Meal Plan Challenges

 Here's more food for thought:

 - Planning your meals ahead of time is important.
-Use our online Menu Planner to plan a weekly menu.
-It includes delicious diabetes-friendly recipes, each with a convenient shopping list
+Use our Cornerstones4Care® Meal Planning Tools to help you plan your meals as you create a shopping list

 - Get expert help.
 A registered dietitian can also help develop a meal plan that's right for you.
 A dietitian can give personalized advice and tips on carbohydrate counting and healthy eating.
 Ask your diabetes care team for a referral.
 You can also contact the Academy of Nutrition and Dietetics at 1-800-877-1600, or visit eatright.org